pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Locate the executable file that downloads to your local system.

-2. Run the Docker for Windows Installer.exe installer using Administrator privileges.
+2. Run the Docker for Windows Installer.exe installer using administrator privileges.

 3. Follow the install wizard to accept the license, authorize the installer to make changes on your computer, and proceed with the install.